 Beyond those criteria, Pinterest allows marketers to retarget people who have already visited their site or app, even interacted with their Pins, or made a purchase from their business.
-Similar to Facebook, Pinterest also lets advertisers upload their own customer lists for targeting purposes and create lookalike audiences of people who are similar to their most engaged customers.
+Similar to Facebook, Pinterest also lets advertisers upload their own customer lists for targeting purposes and create “actalike” audiences of people who are similar to their most engaged customers.

-Pinterest Tags are conversion tracking tags that allow you to follow user actions by planting conversion tracking tags on your site.
+Pinterest Tags are conversion tracking tags that allow you to follow user actions from Pinterest to your website.
 Whether you want to drive customers to checkout pages, sign up forms, or special offers, these tags can help you see exactly how many people are contributing to your goals.

 Say you promote a Pin in hopes of getting customers to click through to your holiday catalogue.
 By putting a tracking tag on your purchase confirmation page, you can see who saw your Pin, clicked to your site, and eventually made a purchase.

 By logging into the Pinterest Ads Manager, marketers can evaluate the performance of their Promoted Pins.
-For one, they can see the metrics they designed their campaign around, such as impressions, engagements, or clicks to their website.
-They can also sort analytics by targeting a category; you can determine whether women are responding to your add more than men are, or if mobile users are more engaged than desktop users.
+For one, they can see the metrics they designed their campaign around, such as impressions, engagements, saves, closeups, or clicks to their website.
+They can also sort analytics by a targeting category; they can determine whether women are responding to their add more than men are, for example, or if mobile users are more engaged than desktop users.

-With these analytics, advertisers can edit their campaigns right in the Ads Manager, or create new campaigns with optimized targeting and creative features.3 Tips for Holiday Advertising on Pinterest.
+After viewing these analytics, advertisers can edit their campaigns right in the Ads Manager, or create new campaigns with optimized targeting and creative features.3 Tips for Holiday Advertising on Pinterest.

 Engage with Pinners outside of Pinterest by putting a “Save” button on your website.
 This way, when people visit your site pages, they can click to add their favorite product to their Pinterest boards.
 From there, more people can discover what you have to offer.
 Pinterest analytics will even show you which content was saved and Pinned most, so you can either deliver more of the same content or promote pins to drive more engagement.